 Here at Jupiter we continually strive to provide new solutions to the problems and challenges that our clients throw at us.
 We have undoubtedly introduced innovation to the UK underfloor heating market since 2004 and with our many connections across Europe we deliver new solutions that work.

 Our product range has become renowned for its exceptional quality and reliability.
 Other systems are often replaced by ours when they fail prematurely or do not meet the original design criteria.
 It has taken us many years to secure our position as the supplier of the highest performing and highest quality underfloor heating systems in the UK.

 Dry installed, panel-based systems have one fundamental advantage over traditional pipe in screed systems: response time.
 Whether heating up or cooling down, screed based underfloor heating systems can take hours to respond – a key complaint by owners of such systems.
 As dry installed systems respond far more quickly they can be turned off at night rather than simply set-back for a few hours.
 This aspect of non-screed systems represents a significant saving in energy costs – an estimated 14% saving.

 The graph shown here demonstrates the energy saved as the Jupiter system maintains room temperatures more closely to desired room temperatures than a traditional wet screed system.

 Without sounding too obvious the pipe is at the centre of any underfloor heating system.
-From the very beginning we have only supplied German-manufactured multi-layer composite PE-RT (Polyethylene of Raised Temperature Resistance) pipe.
+From the very beginning we have only ever supplied German-manufactured multi-layer composite PE-RT (Polyethylene Raised Temperature) pipe.
 Composite pipe is relatively rigid and has a memory which makes it easy to install, holding the shape of the circuit once laid.
 Using a pipe dispensing reel makes installation even easier.
-It is easy to form bends in the pipe by hand.
-Bending springs should be used for particularly tight bends to prevent kinking.
+It is easy to form bends in the pipe by hand, however bending springs should be used for particularly tight bends to prevent kinking.